 For your dissertation projects, you can chose to do a desk study involving a literature review or conduct primary data collection in collaboration with national or international organisations working in health and development.

 Your exact attendance requirements at QMU will depend on the module you are studying and whether you are studying full-time or part-time.
 In addition, for each module students spend approximately 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

-We expect approximately 10-15 students to enrol for this course each year.
+We expect approximately 10-15 students to enroll for this course each year.

-- plus a further 60 credits from two of the following 15 credit modules: Psychosocial Interventions for Displaced Populations, Community-Based Psychosocial Support, Forced Displacement and Integration.
+- plus a further 30 credits from two of the following: Psychosocial Interventions for Displaced Populations (15 credits)/Community-Based Psychosocial Support (15 credits)/Forced Displacement and Integration (15 credits)/

 - plus two other 15-credit elective modules available within the Institute, other QMU courses or other universities.

 If studying for the MSc, you will also complete a dissertation involving desk study or fieldwork on an approved topic related to mental health and psychosocial support (60 credits).

 NB The modules listed are correct at time of posting (October 2022) but are subject to change.
 In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.

 This MSc in Mental Health and Psychosocial Support will equip you for employment in the health and humanitarian sectors with a particular focus on mental health and wellbeing issues for women, children and men.
 We anticipate that graduates from this course will find employment with child-focused agencies, refugee integration programmes, organisations running gender-based violence interventions in fragile settings and in programmes related to work in global settings.

 Mental Health and Psychosocial Support (MSc): Entry requirements and application information